aagatsapkota/alexa-skill/src/data/AllFAQs/OnboardingFAQs/ZendeskGroup.md

 <br />

 <br />
-You can also watch this <a href="https://fast.wistia.net/embed/iframe/1i7g26zf9t?popover=true">short video to learn how to create a group.</a>
+You can also watch this <a href="https://fast.wistia.net/embed/iframe/1i7g26zf9t?popover=true" target="_blank">short video to learn how to create a group.</a>
 <br />

 <br />